theNewDynamic/oregonsadventurecoast.com/content/blog/2015-12-09-new-exhibits-to-enjoy-this-winter-at-coos-art-museum.md

 ---
 title: New Exhibits to Enjoy this Winter at Coos Art Museum
-date: 2015-12-09T21:12:08.000Z
+date: 2015-12-09T21:12:08.000+00:00
-description: >-
-  We believe that Coos Art Museum (CAM) is one of the best kept secrets on Oregon's South Coast.
+description: We believe that Coos Art Museum (CAM) is one of the best kept secrets on Oregon's South Coast.
 For the last 5 decades, CAM has been an important piece of our state’s cultural landscape providing countless opportunities for the extraordinary artists living in our region.
 tags:
 - Art
 - Coos Art Museum
 - Downtown Coos Bay
 - Exhibits
 - Fine Art Prints
 categories:
 - Culture & Museums
 image: ''
+draft: true

 ---
 Above Images:  _Cauldron_ by Joyce Spicer, _Limbs Akimb_o by Mary Farrell, _Fox_ by Liv Rainy-Smith, _Calm Before the Storm_ by Jonnel Covault